-Question Response Are there any circumstances where an EYS should close completely?
-It is unlikely that an EYS would need to close completely, although this may rarely be necessary: If the EYS is unable to operate safely due to the requirement of key staff to self-isolate, or On the guidance of the Health Protection Team and Local Authority Education department, for example in a situation where there are multiple cases across different groups of children/staff.
-Please contact your local Health Protection Team if you are considering closing your setting.
-Can a child who has tested positive (or who was symptomatic of COVID-19) return to EYS after 10 day period of isolation, even if they still have a cough?
+It is unlikely that an EYS would need to close completely, although this may rarely be necessary: 1.
+If the EYS is unable to operate safely due to the requirement of key staff to self-isolate, or 2.
+On the guidance of the Health Protection Team and Local Authority Education department, for example in a situation where there are multiple cases across different groups of children/staff.
+3. Please contact your local authority education team if you are considering closing your setting.
 If a child or staff member has had symptoms of coronavirus (COVID-19) and/or has tested positive, then they may end their self-isolation after 10 days and return to school, as long as they do not have symptoms other than cough or loss of sense of smell/taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 If they still have a high temperature, they need to keep self-isolating until their temperature returns to normal.
-More information can be found here .
-A child/staff member recently tested positive for COVID-19 and returned to the setting after completing 10 days of isolation.
-However, they have just tested positive again.
-What does this mean?
-If that person has not developed new symptoms of COVID-19 and has tested positive within six weeks of a previous positive test, they do not need to self- isolate again.
-This is because although we are confident that people only remain infectious for a period of 10 days from symptom onset, the test can pick up fragments of DNA for many weeks after this.
-However, if the person previously recovered, then developed new symptoms and tested positive, this will be treated as a new infection.
-This is because we still lack evidence that previous infection offers any long-term immunity to coronavirus.
+More information can be found